Strider Knives

-Strider Knives, Inc. is a custom and production knifemaking facility headed by Mick Strider based in San Marcos, California.
+Strider Knives, Inc. is a custom and production knifemaking facility headed by Mickey Ray Burger, founded and based in San Marcos, California.

 Materials and design

 Strider Knives makes folding knives and fixed-blade knives, using metals such as ATS-34, CPM S30V steel, titanium, stellite, beryllium, damascus steel, and BG-42 for the blades.
 Currently Strider does runs in many premium super steels (CTS-204P, Z-Wear, CTS-40CP, CTS-B75P, CPM-154, CPM-S110V,CPM-3V).

 Strider fixed blade knives utilize Steel, Paracord or G-10 fiberglass for the handle material.

 Strider uses a proprietary heat treatment originally developed by Paul Bos of Buck Knives.
 This resulted in knives with blades of ATS-34 or BG-42 coming back from heat treat with a very dark colored blade which would then be bead blasted a flat grey color.
 After masking a blade before beadblasting, Mick Strider found it resulted in a striping or camouflage effect and it has become a part of the design.
 As the newest steel Strider uses, CPM S30V does not darken after heat treating, a black oxide coating is applied beforehand.